Parent trigger

-A parent trigger is a legal maneuver through which parents can change the administration of a poorly performing public school—most notably, by transforming it into a charter school.
+A parent trigger is a legal maneuver through which parents can change the administration of a poorly performing public school—most notably by transforming it into a charter school.

 The first parent trigger law was passed by the California legislature in January 2010.
-Similar laws have been adopted subsequently by Louisiana, Mississippi, Connecticut, Texas, Indiana and Ohio.
+Subsequently, similar laws were considered in at least 25 states in the US, while they have been adopted by six states: Louisiana, Mississippi, Connecticut, Texas, Indiana and Ohio.
 The law has been invoked by parents in the Compton, Adelanto, Anaheim, and LAUSD school districts of California.

-Most recently in California, parents of children enrolled in 20th Street Elementary School and Palm Lane Elementary School have used the parent trigger law.
-As a result of the parent trigger campaign, the 20th Street Elementary School is now one of the most improved schools in all of LAUSD.
+In California, parents of children enrolled in 20th Street Elementary School and Palm Lane Elementary School attempted to use the parent trigger law.
+After the parent trigger campaign, the 20th Street Elementary School was one of the most improved schools in all of LAUSD.
 Former Los Angeles Mayor Antonio Villaraigosa wrote about the success of the 20th Street parent trigger in the Wall Street Journal.

 History

 Parent trigger laws were first introduced by the Los Angeles Parents Union (LAPU), founded in 2006 by Green Dot Public Schools, a charter school organization.
 Green Dot, led by Steve Barr, also conducted campaigns in Watts—using a pre-existing law for school transformation based on petitions from teachers—to transform public schools into charter schools.

 In May 2009, Green Dot formed Parent Revolution, led by Ben Austin who was a former Clinton White House Staffer and Los Angeles Deputy Mayor.
 Austin formulated the idea for the parent trigger law and worked with Parent Revolutions staffer Shirley Ford to lobby for its passage.
 The laws envisioned would allow 51% of parents to form a Parent Union with control over their school and the ability to transform it using one of President Obama's four school turnaround options.
 Speaking at a meeting organized by Green Dot, LA mayor Antonio Villaraigosa expressed support for the proposed laws, arguing that if teachers can have a union parents should also be able to organize and unionize.
 United Teachers Los Angeles (UTLA) criticized Green Dot and the mayor for attempted union busting, and the state teachers union president referred to parent trigger as a "Lynch mob" provision.

 In November 2009, the Los Angeles Unified School District passed parent trigger rules stating that a majority of parents or future parents could transfer a school to outside management.
 The decision won praise from Parents Revolution and criticism from UTLA.
 However, some charter operators objected to rules that required charter schools to include neighborhood students and to employ custodial services from the district.
 Parent Revolution, Mayor Villaraigosa, and others urged the state to pass similar laws.